-- Lay-by plans with membership
+Opportunities Lay-by plans with membership

-- More events, e.g. community BBQs and Blue Light Discos with lucky door prizes from local businesses.
+More events, e.g. community BBQs and Blue Light Discos with lucky door

+prizes from local businesses.
 Allows people to meet the staff

-- Water aerobics

-- More swimming lessons

-- Cover the pool like at Norlane

-- Outdoor gym

-- Improve signage to pool

-- Information about the pool (including a map) to be distributed via:

-- Council rates

-- o Council website

-- letterbox drop

-- People are looking more for entertainment now things to do, e.g. splash park, cricket, kids need stimulation

-- More equipment, e.g. volleyball net, hookey things to do outside the pool

-- Lifesaving courses train up kids

-- Encourage family get-togethers, birthday parties and other events publicise it as more than just a pool

-- Convert pool to 50m

-- Roof over change rooms has a gap

-- Filtration system is problematic

-- Lots of clover in the grass therefore lots of bees

-- Fence around the pool is old and easy to break in

-- Sewerage farm across the road stinks

-- Needs BBQ facilities to encourage people to spend the whole day there

-- Not open until 12 noon would like it open at 11am better for older people and lap swimmers

-- · Lack of play things, e.g. diving board and slide

-- Pool too small to play water polo

-- Change rooms are poor quality

-- Need a rail down the step into the pool to improve accessibility

-- 33.3m pool forces swimming clubs to go to Aquamoves where pool is 50m

-- Need bus access to pool (currently bus just stops there informally)

-- Need to get whole family there to understand water safety

-- · Kids need to be taught water safety

-- Tell people about all the things there, e.g. lawns

-- Loose or fixed equipment (e.g. fountain) in toddler pool

-- Encourage schools to use local pool more

-- Need visual sign to demonstrate deep end

-- Free pass or free day for Grade Sixes to encourage use
+Water aerobics

+More swimming lessons

+Cover the pool - like at Norlane

+Outdoor gym

+Improve signage to pool

+Information about the pool (including a map) to be distributed via:

+Council rates

+Council website

+letterbox drop

+People are looking more for entertainment now - things to do, e.g. splash

+park, cricket, kids need stimulation

+More equipment, e.g. volleyball net, hookey - things to do outside the pool

+Lifesaving courses - train up kids

+Encourage family get-togethers, birthday parties and other events -

+publicise it as more than just a pool

+Convert pool to 50m

+Roof over change rooms has a gap

+Filtration system is problematic

+Lots of clover in the grass therefore lots of bees

+Sewerage farm across the road stinks Needa RRO facilities to encourage people to encod the whole day there

+Needs BBQ facilities to encourage people to spend the whole day there Net energy until 12 means are used like it energy at 11 mm, better for older

+Not open until 12 noon - would like it open at 11am - better for older

+people and lap swimmers

+Lack of play things, e.g. diving board and slide

+Pool too small to play water polo

+Change rooms are poor quality

+Need a rail down the step into the pool to improve accessibility

+33.3m pool - forces swimming clubs to go to Aquamoves where pool is

+50m

+Need bus access to pool (currently bus just stops there informally)

+Need to get whole family there to understand water safety

+Kids need to be taught water safety

+Tell people about all the things there, e.g. lawns

+Loose or fixed equipment (e.g. fountain) in toddler pool

+Encourage schools to use local pool more

+Need visual sign to demonstrate deep end

+Free pass or free day for Grade Sixes to encourage use

+Threats Drowning

+meats School lessons held at Aquamoves therefore kids not so familiar with local

+School ressons field at Aquantoves therefore kids not so familiar with local pool so don't request to go

+Lack of use by community